zhanglin-wu/cairomm-pangomm-on-linux-docker/README.md

 # Learning to use cairomm and pangomm in Linux docker container

 This contains some C++ example programs that use cairomm and pangomm to render shapes and unicode text into images and PDF, and measure the pixel size of unicode text.
-These programs run in a Linux docker image.
+These programs run in a Linux docker container.

 ## What does the examples do?